You finally got the meeting!

 Sales Meeting Success in 7 Steps

 - Develop Rapport: Start with the basics: say hello, make eye contact, and break the ice with some small talk.
 Fill time with conversation while you wait for people to show up if you’re meeting with multiple people.
-Unless you can tell the buyer wants to jump into business with military precision, do what you can to establish an early connection.
+Unless you can tell the buyer wants to jump into business with military precision, do what you can to build rapport early in the conversation.

 - Review the Meeting Premise: If you set the meeting, you likely did so on a specific premise other than, "Come listen to me pitch you."
 When you review the meeting premise, you confirm the previously-agreed-to reason for the meeting and the time available.